FINANCIAL AID RATE58%

 Admission Requirements & Details

 The admission details below may give an overview of the candidates Columbia University in the City of New York accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to Columbia.
+The details may include admissions application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted